AguaClara/sensor_dev/2018_fall/Sensor Development Fall 2018.md

 Cutouts are made in the middle of each piece of foam to fit an LED on one side and a photosensor on the other.
 The LED and the photosensor are glued to the foam and wires (ground, power, signal) are soldered to these components, looping behind the foam layer and coming out on the bottom of the cylindrical casing, where they are soldered to headers that external cables can plug into, allowing the photosensor and the LED to connect to ProCoDa.
 The ground, power, and signal wires are marked and color-coded on the outside of the bottom of the casing so the user will know how to connect external wires properly.

 ## Special Components

-Fluidized Beds Solids Detector
+### Special Components for the Fluidized Beds Solids Detector

-The photosensor used is the TEMT6000 Ambient Light Sensor made by SparkFun.
+- The photosensor used is the TEMT6000 Ambient Light Sensor made by SparkFun.
 TEMT6000 is a silicon NPN epitaxial planar phototransistor in a miniature transparent mold for surface mounting onto a printed circuit board.
 The device is sensitive to wavelengths from 390 nm to 700 nm.
-It is available here https://www.sparkfun.com/products/8688.
+It is available [here](https://www.sparkfun.com/products/8688).

-The LED used … (Include LED info..
-We need to find out what LED monroe used)
+- We also utilized an LED from adafruit, available [here](https://www.adafruit.com/product/1626).
+The LED has dimensions of 12 mm by 40 mm.
+This LED is the best choice because it is a plastic diffused backlight, allowing even distribution of light throughout the system, which will minimize the effect on the calibration curve that the positioning of the photosensor may create.

+- The other parts necessary for this sensor are wire and female and male headers which are commonly available.
+They are also available as [female headers](https://www.adafruit.com/product/2940) and [male headers](https://www.adafruit.com/product/3009) on Adafruit as well.

 ## Experimental Methods

-Set-up
-Step 1.

-Put tasks in a sequential order.
-It is okay to have sub-lists.
-Like this.
-Experiment
-Step 1.

-Cleaning Procedure
-Step 1.
+### Set-up:

-Current Experimental Methods
+#### Current Experimental Methods
-Because the team is currently in the fabrication process, the sensor is yet to be tested.
+Because we are currently in the fabrication process, we are not able to test the sensor.

-Future Experimental Methods
+#### Future Experimental Methods

 To develop a voltage-concentration relation for the fluidized bed solids detector, the subteam will attach it to the High Rate Sedimentation recirculator (straight PVC pipe) and experiment with fluids of known solids concentration and turbidity.
 The photosensor will output a voltage reading based on the amount of light absorbed.
 This recorded voltage output data will be analyzed and compared to the known concentrations of the fluids to produce a relation between concentration and absorbance, and thus concentration and voltage.

 The subteam will use this calculated voltage-concentration relation to test the sensor on fluids of different known concentrations and record the calculated concentrations from the sensor.
 As a result, the team can test the accuracy of the photosensor and our relation formulas by comparing the measured concentration/turbidity data to the actual concentrations of the fluids.
 It may also be necessary to test the effects of different types, particularly different colors, of sediment on the turbidity readings.
 However, the team is not yet at the testing phase and have no experimentation details yet to report.